 5.3.2 Emeritus Status

-Faculty members who become official University retirees receive the emeritus or emerita title authorized by the Board of Trustees, and Academic Council members become Senior Members of the Academic Council with privileges of the floor and of service on committees, but without the right to vote or hold office.
+Tenured faculty members and senior faculty members at the Associate Professor or Professor rank in the Non-Tenure Lines or the Medical Center Line who become official University retirees receive the emeritus or emerita title authorized by the Board of Trustees if they are in good standing at the time of their retirement.
+Emeriti Academic Council members become Senior Members of the Academic Council with privileges of the floor and of service on committees, but without the right to vote or hold office.
 Emeriti may retain a campus home, retain Faculty Club membership, and receive free campus parking privileges.
 Eligible emeriti may also use the Tuition Grant Plan for any eligible children.
 Other benefits include participation in a University health plan, use of the libraries, and access to other facilities and services of the University.
 The availability and allocation of office or laboratory space and/or secretarial services varies by department and school; questions should be addressed to the department chair or dean.
-See https://cardinalatwork.stanford.edu/.
+See https://cardinalatwork.stanford.edu/ .